jus030245/Open-Source-House-Price-Prediction/README.md

 Therefore, it is a nice project to startout practicing EDA and data processing.

 #Data Resource:
-This is a open source data, and more information could be found at the kaggle website: https://www.kaggle.com/c/house-prices-advanced-regression-techniques/overview
+This is an open source dataset, and more information could be found at the kaggle website: https://www.kaggle.com/c/house-prices-advanced-regression-techniques/overview

 #Kaggle version (which could be more clear) of the project can be found here: